A Walthamstow Village Walk

 Energy House was designed at electricty showrooms by T F Cunningham in 1937.
 At the end of the road are buildings of the 1950s with a clock tower and coat of arms on the corner building.

 To the left are cafes, a pub on the corner of Selbourne Road and the railway & bus station.
-Straight ahead is the High Street with one of the longest street markets in London.
+Straight ahead is the High Street with the longest street market in London.
 From this there are entrances on the left into the Selbourne Walk Shopping Centre.
 You can also walk through to Selbourne Road and the station.
 The library, designed by J W Dunford and financed by Andrew Carnegie was built in 1907-9.
+This now has a new extension.
+A new cinema complex opened in 2014 as part of the High Street regeneration.

 Reference sources